ucan-wg/spec/README.md

 _UCAN does not have any special protection against person-in-the-middle (PITM) attacks._

 Were a PITM attack successfully performed on a UCAN delegation, the proof chain would contain the attacker's DID(s).
 It is possible to detect this scenario and revoke the relevant UCAN but does require special inspection of the topmost `iss` field to check if it is the expected DID.
 Therefore, it is strongly RECOMMENDED to only delegate UCANs to agents that are both trusted and authenticated and over secure channels.

+## 12.4 Why are the superuser and delegation abilities separate?

+The argument is sometimes made that `*` would mean "all abilities in context", which would include all of the abient authority for a particular resource (and thus the superuser ability).
+How are these different?

+The act of delegation is distinct from granting administrative privileges.
+Delegation is akin to stating "any ability", and superuser is the equivalent to "all abilities".

+There are also human factors and providing directing users to make the right or safest decisions by deault.
+The superuser capability is extremely powerful.
+Accidentally granting administrative control over a resource by accident may be disasterous.
+By making the superuser ability unique, we make this level of authority as salient as any other ability.

+This distinction can also be useful when requesting capabilties from others, such as in service discovery or [AWAKE](https://github.com/ucan-wg/awake).
+Only having `*` introduces ambiguity about the intent that has to be interpreted from context that this is specifically super user and not "whatever level of authorty that the user can provide".